-CSBC churches can be involved in literacy missions to meet the needs of internationals in their community through English as a Second Language, a ministry designed to build relationships with international college students, refugees and other immigrants.
+Your church can be involved in literacy missions, to help meet the needs of internationals in your community through English as a Second Language, designed to build relationships with international college students, refugees and other immigrants.
 As churches help them gain a valuable skill — speaking English better — church members can naturally share Jesus Christ.

 Why Literacy Missions?